Preparing sinks and countertops

 Cleaning the dishwasher

 Before Pesach, the dishwasher should be thoroughly clean of any visible food’s residue.
 Then run it on an empty cycle with detergent and without dishes.
 Thus, the dishwasher becomes ready for Pesach use.
-Rabbi Eliyahu Ben-Hayim Shelita recommends to replace the dishwasher’s racks or to use some added base to cover the racks.
+Some Rabbis recommends replacing the dishwasher’s racks or to use some type of added base to cover the racks.

 The oven should not be used for 24 hours.
-Thoroughly clean it before Pescah to remove any possible Chamets residue.
+Thoroughly clean it before Pescah to remove any possible Chametz residue.
 Then

 1. if it is a self-cleaning oven, one self-clean cycle will be enough to make it Pesach ready.

 2. if it is not a self-cleaning oven, after it has been thoroughly cleaned, run the oven on the highest temperature-setting for about an hour, including the racks.
 Then the oven is Kosher for Pesach.